PO Box 9021, Wilmington, DE 19809, USA

 Larus michahellis atlantis

-An Old World species.
+The Yellow-legged Gull is an Old World species.
 It has been conspecific with what is now the Caspian Gull, Larus cachinnans.
-Further east in Eurasia, the now Mongolian Gull, Larus mongolicus, has been also been conspecific.
+Further east in Eurasia, the now Mongolian Gull, Larus mongolicus, has also been conspecific.

 The Yellow-legged Gull occurs rarely along the East Coast of North America, from Newfoundland south to the mid-Atlantic states of the US.